christopher-caldwell/vite-material-ui/README.md

 ## Getting Started

-- Clone the repo, `git clone https://github.com/christopher-caldwell/vite-material-ui.git`
+- Clone the repo, `git clone https://github.com/christopher-caldwell/vite-material-ui.git`, or use the "Use this template" button at the top of this page.
 - Install dependencies using `yarn`
 - Start the server with `yarn dev`